May 11, 2017

 Why Curb Meat Consumption?

 Greeenhouse Gas Emissions:

 - Cows and sheep are responsible for 37% of the total methane generated by human activity, through their ruminating guts and decomposing waste.
-Methane has 25 times the global warming impact 28-36 times higher than carbon dioxide over a 100 years.
+Methane has a global warming impact 28-36 times higher than carbon dioxide over a 100 years.